 ABOUT THE EXPERTS

-Kristen Reese Kristen Reese, MD, is a pediatrician at Children’s National Pediatricians & Associates Foggy Bottom and Capitol Hill.
+Kristen Reese Kristen Reese, MD, was a pediatrician at Children’s National Pediatricians & Associates Foggy Bottom and Capitol Hill.
 She has a special interest in infant care, obesity and resident education.

 Rachel Shnider Rachel Shnider, MD, is a pediatrician at Children’s National Pediatricians & Associates Foggy Bottom.
 She has a special interest in newborn care and infancy, adolescent health and medical education.